 Achieving success on YouTube is harder than it used to be.
 In 2015, YouTube CEO Susan Wojcicki said that over 400 hours of content is uploaded every minute.
 I’m confident that figure has increased and will someday be over 1,000.
 Therefore, creators must compete against hundreds of hours of new content each time they upload videos.
 Secondly, YouTube released stricter eligibility criteria for its partner program to thwart low-quality content.
 The updated guidelines also make it tougher to start earning ad revenue via its partner programs.

-It takes planning, a robust work ethic, and tools to succeed.
+It takes planning, a robust work ethic, and tools to outshine the competition.
 There are plenty of videos that go viral on YouTube.
 However, virality is the exception rather than the rule.
 The top creators plan, research, strategize and experiment to produce high-quality videos and build momentum.
 Additionally, they treat their YouTube activities as a business by working full-time and improving continuously.
-In many cases, you will notice how much some users have grown over time.
-Lastly, many creators use “tools,” which are apps, products, and services to support channel management and growth.
+In many cases, you’ll notice how much some users have grown over time.
+Finally, many creators use “tools,” which are apps, products, and services to manage their channels and growth.
 Channel management is a catchall for activities involving analytics, keyword research, communication, marketing, monetization, and more.

 YouTube Studio (formerly Creator Studio) is a web and mobile app created by Google.
 It allows you to manage your presence, grow your channel, interact with your audience, and make money all in one place.
 However, YouTube Studio falls short in many critical areas, including competitor analysis, keyword research, channel and video optimization, and thumbnail generation.
 Thankfully, there are tools to fill those gaps.